How to Invest in Yourself and Make it Pay Off

 All material things are at risk.
 Fire, flood, storm, rust and rot may destroy them, but the intangible ones aren't as easily stolen, lost, or demolished.

-In times of economic insecurity, when some are losing faith in monetary systems and financial investments, maybe it's time to take a closer look at investing in things that keep their worth.
+In times of economic insecurity, when some are losing faith in monetary systems and financial investments, maybe it's time to take a closer look at investing in things that are useful and keep their worth.

 Some may be material, but your knowledge, your personal values, and what you can teach, or produce with your own brain and hands will be something valuable that you can use now, and pass along later.